crucial-project/examples/logistic-regression/README.md

 ```

 Make sure the Crucial DSO server is loading the jar file with the shared
-`crucial.examples.mandelbrot.objects` classes.
+objects classes.
 The logs should show a line like this:

 ```
 [Server] Loading logistic-regression-1.0.jar